Symbolic Music Generation with Diffusion Models: Results

 As seen in Table~\ref{rel-table}, the diffusion model quantitatively produces samples most similar to the training data according to the relative framewise overlapping area metrics for note pitch and duration.
 The diffusion model outperforms TransformerMDN, which is challenged by modelling the relatively high-dimensional continuous latents autoregressively, even with a mixture of Gaussians output.
 The autoregressive models are also trained with teacher forcing that results in exposure bias, leading to divergence from the data distribution during sampling.
 This is reflected in the lower pitch and duration consistency and higher variance in the absolute overlapping area numbers seen in Supplemental Table~\ref{abs-value-table}.
 Additionally, the diffusion model is able to capture the joint dependencies of the sequences better because it learns to model all latents simultaneously as opposed to autoregressively.
 Note that the Gaussian prior also suffers from low consistency and high variance, due to lack of temporal dependencies, while the interpolated samples conversely suffer from low variance and too much consistency due to high repetition.

-Supplemental Table~\ref{latent-table}, presents latent space evaluations of our generated samples.
+Table~\ref{latent-table} in our supplement presents latent space evaluations of our generated samples.
 The TransformerMDN outperformed all other models, likely due to the Gaussian mixture prior on its output layer whereas the diffusion model must learn the output distribution from scratch.
-Furthermore, the latent space metrics are limited by assumptions made about the distribution of the latent manifold and it also possible that these metrics are not able to fully capture the detail of the entire space, further highlighting the necessity of our quantitative framewise self-similarity metrics and qualitative evaluations.
+Furthermore, the latent space metrics are limited by assumptions about the latent manifold distribution and are unable to fully capture the detail of the entire space, further highlighting the necessity of our quantitative framewise self-similarity metrics and qualitative evaluations.

 Figure~\ref{fig:inference-curve} helps us to further understand the iterative refinement process by showing the improvement in sample quality as a function of iterative refinement time for both latent space and framewise self-similarity metrics.
 Interestingly, latent metrics improve steadily, while consistency similarity starts fairly high, and variance similarity only emerges at the end of refinement.
 We refer the reader to the supplementary material for extended visual and audio samples of the generated sequences from each model\footnote{\url{https://goo.gl/magenta/symbolic-music-diffusion-examples}}.